Saif-Abudalo/saif-abudalo.github.io/_pages/Writeups/Key-Breaker-Qual-JUSTv5.md

 ## Challenge

-In this challenge, the server sends out a **PEM‑encoded RSA key** When connecting with `nc` the server prints:
+In this challenge, the server sends out a **PEM‑encoded RSA key** When connecting with $nc$ the server prints:

 ```
 b'-----BEGIN PRIVATE KEY-----\nMIIEvAIBADANBgkqhkiG9w0BAQEFAASCBK...'